FabienArcellier/qbind/README.md

 I wanted to use a frontend library [Alpine.js](https://alpinejs.dev/), lighter than React or Vue.js, to make interactive interface.

+I was looking for an equivalent of [react-query](https://github.com/TanStack/query) to :

+* declare query as external module
-I was looking for an equivalent of [react-query](https://github.com/TanStack/query) to decouple data loading from a remote API as query, deduplicate REST requests if several components load the same data source, update all components when the request is invalidated, regularly pull a data source and update all the components that use it.
+* deduplicate REST requests if several components load the same data source
+* update all components when the request is invalidated and run again
+* regularly pull a data source and update all the components that use it.
+* mock REST requests easily

 As I couldn't find a library for vanillajs, I implemented `cached-query`